clueboard/milc/docs/subcommand_config.md

 Example:

 ```
-$ my_cli config default.arg1=default
+$ my_cli config user.arg1=default
-default.arg1: None -> default
+user.arg1: None -> default
 ℹ Wrote configuration to '/Users/example/Library/Application Support/my_cli/my_cli.ini'
 ```

 ## Reading Configuration Values

-You can read configuration values for the entire configuration, a single key, or for an entire section.
+You can read configuration values for all set options, the entire configuration, a single key, or for an entire section.
 You can also specify multiple keys to display more than one value.

+### All Set Options Example

+    my_cli config

 ### Entire Configuration Example

-    my_cli config
+    my_cli config -a

 ### Whole Section Example